Bailey Ober's pitching, Jorge Polanco's hitting lead Twins past White Sox 1-0

 The Twins bade farewell this season to the first-place Chicago White Sox with Wednesday's 1-0 victory that won consecutive series over American League division leaders, with a third coming to Target Field on Friday.

-Sizzling second baseman Jorge Polanco provided a warm summer afternoon's only run with a sixth-inning homer struck into the bullpens before an audience announced at 22,370.
+Sizzling second baseman Jorge Polanco provided a warm summer afternoon's only run with a sixth-inning homer struck into the bullpen before an audience announced at 22,370.

 Four days after they won three of four games at West-leading Houston, the Twins followed Monday's 11-1, series-opening drubbing with victories 4-3 on Tuesday and Wednesday's shutout that included scoreless work by relievers Caleb Thielbar, Juan Minaya and Alexander Colome as well.